Rose Nylund: St. Olaf

-Rose frequently tells other women various stories, which they find to be annoying, of her hometown, St. Olaf.
-Rose usually begins each story with, "Back in St. Olaf..."
+Rose frequently tells ridiculous and tedious stories of her hometown, St. Olaf, which often begin with, "Back in St. Olaf..."
 According to her, St. Olaf is a Norwegian farming settlement in northern Minnesota, known on local license plates as "Big Statue Country".
-During the show's seven-year run, St. Olaf is seen only twice in flashbacks, and once when the ladies visit during an episode in which Rose was nominated for St. Olaf's Woman of the Year award.
+During the show's seven-year run, St. Olaf is seen twice in flashbacks, and once when the ladies visit because Rose has been nominated for St. Olaf's Woman of the Year award.
+The fictional town might be based on St. Olaf Township, Otter Tail County, or refer to St. Olaf College, located elsewhere in Minnesota.
+Rose Nylund portrayer Betty White visited the latter in 1992.

-One of St. Olaf's chief attractions is a giant black hole, which the townspeople enjoy standing around and looking at - which prompts Dorothy to refer to St. Olaf sarcastically as the real "entertainment capital of the world."
+One of St. Olaf's chief attractions is a giant black hole, which the townspeople enjoy standing around and looking at – which prompts Dorothy to refer to St. Olaf sarcastically as the real "entertainment capital of the world."
 St. Olafians also celebrate various oddly-themed festivals.
 St. Olaf appears to be a bilingual town with a significant amount of unique vocabulary (that may be specific to the area and not appearing in standard Norwegian).
 One of the unique attractions of St. Olaf is Mt.
 Losenbauden, similar to Mount Rushmore, except that it features the faces of losing presidential candidates; Adlai Stevenson is featured twice because he lost twice.

 It is suggested by Rose's stories that St. Olaf is populated almost entirely by idiots.
 In the season three episode "Mother's Day", Rose encounters a travelling woman named Anna, who says about St. Olaf, "I don't mean to say that everyone there is an idiot, but it just seemed that, per capita, they have more than their share."
 When Rose says that her children realized it would be cheaper for her to visit the family than it would for the family to visit her, Anna happily replies, "They figured that out, and they live in St. Olaf?
 You must be very proud!"
 Additional indications include the revelation that St. Olaf has an emergency fund for the sole purpose of erecting statues, that the local beauty pageant was pigs-only until humans were first allowed to compete in the 1940s, and as of the 1980s, no St. Olafian had read all three books in the local library.

 Rose has the ability, which she calls "The Gift", to speak with animals and hear their conversations.
 This was initially thought to be a delusion of hers, until Dorothy was discovered to have this ability in season 2.
 It is never brought up again.